-Rockefeller Center in New York City is home to one of the world's most recognizable symbols of Christmas — the Rockefeller Center Christmas tree .
-After a televised lighting ceremony this year that will take place Dec.
-4, 2019, the tree will remain on display until early January, during which time millions make it their mission to see it in person.
+Rockefeller Center in New York City is home to one of the world's most recognizable symbols of Christmas — the Rockefeller Center Christmas tree.
+The massive tree will be lit Nov.
+30, 2022, and will remain on display until early January 2023, when millions will make it their mission to see it in person.
 So, how did this tradition get its start and how, exactly, is this special tree chosen?

 2. A Decades-long Tree-dition

 The official tradition of lighting a huge Christmas tree at Rockefeller Center began in 1933 — and has continued every year since.
-However, this tree-dition actually got its start in 1931.
+However, this practice actually got its start in 1931.
 During the Great Depression and during the building of Rockefeller Center, construction workers pooled their welcome paychecks to erect and decorate a 20-foot (6-meter) tree.
 The strings of cranberries and garlands of paper were added on Christmas Eve, and a decades-long idea was born.
 This year's tree will be covered in more than 50,000 multicolored LED lights on approximately 5 miles (8 kilometers) of wire.
 It will also be topped by the famed Swarovski Star that's covered in 3 million crystals on 70 triangular spikes.

 3. Donating a Gift to Millions

-More than 2.5 million people view the towering and intricately decorated Rockefeller Center Christmas tree every year, and among them are the families — awarded V.I.P. seating for the lighting ceremony — who donated the green superstar.
+More than 2.5 million people view the towering and intricately decorated Rockefeller Center Christmas tree every year, and among them are the families — awarded VIP seating for the lighting ceremony — who donate the green superstar.
 Some tree owners are wooed by Rockefeller Center, while others volunteer their tree.
-Have a gorgeous Norway Spruce that could be a Rockefeller Center candidate?
+Have a gorgeous Norway Spruce that could be the next Rockefeller Center Christmas tree?
 You can begin the tree-donation process online, but keep in mind, it may be a few years before your tree receives the final nod.

 4. A Growing Event